 The Clever Cover Letter

 The solution to this problem is to write something truly unique.
 What if you started your cover letter by referring to trends in this employer’s industry?
 What if you started your cover letter by congratulating this employer for a recent success in launching a new product?
-What if you started your cover letter with a very complimentary testimonial from a customer of yours?
 Or what if you opened your cover letter with a question that was so relevant and perceptive that it instantly raised the employer’s curiosity about you?
 Additionally, or alternatively, displaying a sense of humor with a witty thought, either in the introductory paragraph, or within the body of the cover letter, is another clever touch.

-Remember, the best cover letters engage the employer with your personality and make them feel they want to meet you.
+Remember, the best cover letters engage the employer with your personality and make them want to meet you.

 205 East Main Street, Suite 2-4, Huntington, NY 11743 | 631-673-5432 | firstname.lastname@example.org